-Website and social media content regarding Elected Members will be limited to: Elected Member names, contact details, membership of committees and Council appointments as City delegates on external committees and organisations.

-- 5.2 New website or social media content which relates to a Significant Act or election campaign issues will not be published during a Caretaker Period. - 5.3 Content posted by the public, candidates or Elected Members on the City's social media channels, which is considered by the CEO to be candidate election campaign material or to promote any candidate, will be removed.
+- Website and social media content regarding Elected Members will be limited to: elected member names, contact details, membership of committees and Council appointments as City delegates on external committees and organisations. - 5.2 New website or social media content which relates to Major Policy Decisions or election campaign issues will not be published during a Caretaker Period. - 5.3 Content posted by the public, candidates or Elected Members on the City's social media channels, which is considered by the CEO to be candidate election campaign material or to promote any candidate, will be removed.